 Civil Rights Issue

-The press release accompanying the report notes that the trends reveled by the study are “alarming, but reversible.”
-The study was performed as part of the Access to Success Initiative, a program that includes 24 public higher-education systems, which have committed themselves to halving the achievement gap between minority students and their peers by the year 2015.
+The press release accompanying the report notes that the trends revealed by the study are “alarming, but reversible.”
+The study was performed as part of the Access to Success Initiative, a program that includes 24 public higher-education systems, which have committed themselves to halve the achievement gap between minority students and their peers by the year 2015.

 Closing the achievement gap is “the civil rights issue of our day,” says William E. Kirwan, chancellor of the University System of Maryland.
 Having a college degree is more important today than ever before; Kirwin notes that in this era, “a college degree is the path to a meaningful career and a high quality of life.”